 Lie Detector Use In Sport

 As an enthusiastic but not a very good CrossFitter and Cyclist, I feel very strongly about athletes that cheat in sport.
 Many will know the mechanics of “cycling” on and off performance enhancing drugs and as such many athletes are “clean” when they undergo the actual drug test.
-This is where more and more sports are beginning to use the lie detector test.
+This is where more and more sports are beginning to use lie detector tests.
 This will either be because the event organiser wants that extra level of confirmation that they are running a clean event, or it’s often the athlete themselves that requests a lie detector test after someone accuses them of cheating and they want the chance to prove their innocence.
 After all, what you really want to know is: are you competing against someone who has timed their drug cycling to perfection and are therefore competing in an unfair field.